onurozer/simplematters.co/src/_posts/Setting Realistic Goals Using the Marketing Funnel.md

 Finally, calculate the incremental revenue and profitability of achieving your goals.
 This will give you a clear idea of how much you can effort to spend for each goal.

-In the end, you will end up with a handful, clearly defined marketing goals for a <%= link_to "specific target audience", "\_posts/2021-02-10-choosing-target-audience.md"%> that's based on <%= link_to "market research", "\_posts/2021-01-26-marketing-research.md" %>.
+In the end, you will end up with a handful, clearly defined marketing goals for a [[Choose Your Audience|specific target audience]] that's based on [[Marketing Research|market research]].
 Congratulations!